dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 In order to call the `Quote Frontend` from outside Kubernetes, we need to set up ingress.
 NGINX is an ingress controller that acts as a reverse proxy and load-balancer and handles all external traffic into the cluster.
 A cluster needs an ingress controller in order to call the endpoints inside Kubernetes from outside Kubernetes.

 **Prometheus and Grafana**
 Prometheus and Grafana is a famous open-source monitoring stack.
-This stack is not strictly needed to run the test application, but it is used to resemble a realistic setup you would see at a company.
+This stack is not strictly needed to run the test application, but it is used to resemble a realistic setup you would see in a company.
 It is installed on both the core clusters and the app clusters, so it is possible to observe resource usage.

 ### 7.2.2.
 Eventual consistency

 <!-- intro -->
-At its core, all ArgoCD reads from a given branch on a given repository and applies all the resources that it finds to Kubernetes.
+At its core, all ArgoCD does is that it reads from a given branch on a given repository and applies all the resources that it finds to Kubernetes.
 By default, there is no order to this process, but ArgoCD will just apply all the manifests, and then Kubernetes will handle the rest.

 <!-- dependencies -->
 In any modern software environment, there exist dependencies.
 The amount of dependencies depends on how well your system is decoupled.